+Our Hatfield Texas smokehouse pork loin review will take you through the grilling process of this pre-seasoned pork loin and give you our honest opinion of the product.
 This is our first review of a food product that was made for grilling.
-It is important to note that we are not compensated or endorsed for this by anyone.
-Hatfield pork is available throughout the northeastern US.
-The Texas Smokehouse Dry Rub Seasoned Pork Loin Filet is just one of many pre-seasoned loins that Hatfield has available.
+Hatfield pork products are available throughout the northeastern US.
+The Texas Smokehouse Dry Rub Seasoned Pork Loin Filet is just one of many pre-seasoned pork loins that Hatfield has available.

 Before we take it out to the grill I wipe off any excess rub with a paper towel.
 Not a lot came off and the loin remained the beautiful red color.

 With the grill already preheated to a medium high heat I place the pork between the two burners.
 The instructions call for 10 to 15 minutes per side so after I snap a few pics I ask Google to set a timer for 10 minutes and close the lid.